 Help Change The Story About Mental Health In America

-The non-profit documentary series “Shining Through” seeks to expose the unspoken truths surrounding mental illness and it’s spread in America today.
+The non-profit, community based, documentary series “Shining Through” seeks to expose the unspoken truths surrounding mental illness and it’s spread in America today.
 Our relational style of filmmaking addresses this epidemic head-on by intertwining celebrity reenactments with real-life interviews, and actionable insights from experts speaking about the warning signs, intervention, and treatment options for those in need.

 We dissect this escalating problem, documenting “on film” the dismal failure of American society, and our government, to acknowledge and aid our brothers and sisters, friends and neighbors, American hero’s and more, who so desperately are crying out for our help.